 If you become totally disabled during a lay-off or approved leave and your coverage continues during this time, you will be eligible for benefit payments following your recall or scheduled return to full-time work with your employer.
-You must have been totally disabled for an uninterrupted period of 75 working days and still be totally disabled on the date you are recalled or scheduled to return to full-time work with your employer.
+You must have been totally disabled for an uninterrupted period of 75 working days (if you are Management) and 65 working days (if you are Exempt Staff) and still be totally disabled on the date you are recalled or scheduled to return to full-time work with your employer.